oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/0-introduction.md

 Date: Monday 1-09-2023
 Attendees: All team members

-Patrick wants to send discount offers to high value customers every week.
+Patrick wants to send discount offers to **high value** customers.
 He also wants movie genre preference based on age groups and marital status.
-It is also interesting to know whether these preferences are different across high value and low value customers.
+He also to know **whether movie genre preferences are different across high value and low value customers**.

 ### Brainstorming: